Tixit/observe/README.md

 **`observer.get(property)`** - Returns a new observer for a property within the observer's subject.
 Any changes done to the returned observer will trigger events on the calling observer, but you can also set up an event listener on the returned observer.
 * `property` - The propety to get an observer for, in dot notation (see below).

 **`observer.data(value)`** - Returns a new observer that will include the passed value as the `data` property in change events caused by that observer.
-This can be useful if you need to ignore a change event in certain handlers but not other, or if you need to pass additional information.
+This can be useful if you need to ignore a change event in certain handlers but not other, or if you want some way to know when an action caused by the change has been completed, or if you just need to pass some additional information.
 For example:

 ```javascript
 var observer = observer({})